oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflows/wf_display_grid.png

-Button of all the transitions, for which pre-conditions are met (if any), are displayed at :ref:`View pages <user-guide-ui-components-view-pages>` of the entity records.
+Button of all the transitions, for which pre-conditions (if any) are met, are displayed at :ref:`View pages <user-guide-ui-components-view-pages>` of the entity records.

 E.g. :guilabel:`Develop`, :guilabel:`Close As Won` and :guilabel:`Close As Lost` buttons on a View page of a Sales